grzegorznowak/molecule-provisioning-example/README.md

 # Molecule Provisioning Example

-The story here describes a somewhat experimental (aka not yet officially suggested) way of using Molecule, and is NOT an introduction to the tool per-se.
+The story here describes a somewhat experimental (aka not yet officially suggested) way of using Molecule, and is NOT a gentle introduction to the basics of the tool per-se.
 However you might still want to go throght it, to see where Molecule could be taken to, in some more complex flavour.

 ### Disclaimer